ruby-supply/ruby-program/README.md

 ### Fixed Supply
 - **Maximum supply**: 6,000,000 RUBY
-- **No team allocation**, no private sale, no premine
+- **No team allocation**, no private sale, premine if public presale goals are not reached
 - All remaining RUBY must be mined through the emission schedule
 - The supply is permanently capped

 ### Presale Details
 - Maximum 5 SOL contribution per person
 - Total presale cap: 200 SOL
-- Rate: 1 SOL = 80 Unrefined RUBY
+- Rate: 1 SOL = 200 Unrefined RUBY
 - Presale funds are used entirely for initial liquidity

 ### Mining Emission Schedule